roundfly/BuildTime/README.md

 ### Reduce amount of private extensions

 Private extensions add 150-200 MS per extension.
-Common sense dictates that we should extend classes which we are not the author of rather than using private extension as a tool for styling/grouping methods in our own codebase.
+Common sense dictates that we should extend classes which we are not the author of rather than using this language feature as a tool for styling/grouping methods in our own codebase.

 #### Prefer:
 ```swift